 The new space will be supported by state-of-the-art control rooms, broadcast rooms, and recording studios, which will further allow The Frick to share its unique programming beyond the walls of the Collection and to a larger audience.

 Located on the lower level, repurposing sub-cellar storage and mechanical spaces, both stage and seating will be easily reached by all visitors through new ADA-accessible elevators from the museum’s reception hall.
 The auditorium will be served by adjacent coatrooms, bathrooms, lobby, and pre-function spaces.

-The area occupied by the Music Room, in turn, will be transformed into a main-floor gallery adjacent to the Frick’s collection galleries.
+The area occupied by the lecture hall/music room, in turn, will be transformed into a main-floor gallery adjacent to the Frick’s collection galleries.
 The repurposed space will enable the museum to present special exhibitions without the need to take down works from its permanent collection, thereby enhancing the dialogue between works on loan and its holdings.
 The special exhibition gallery will retain the lecture hall/music room’s original carved wood doorways.
 This room will also be carefully documented by preservation architects Beyer Blinder Belle.